mxriverlynn/5-stages-of-developer-grief/readme.md

-## The 5 Stages of Entrepreneurial Grief
+## The 5 Stages of Developer Grief

-A presentation by Derick Bailey, given at PrairieDevCon 2015.
+A presentation by Derick Bailey, given at SpaceCityJS 2015.

 ## Legal Stuff